rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section provides general information about the series of universal grippers, specifically the EGL model, detailing its operational principles, materials, and technical specifications.
-It highlights the servo-electric actuation via a brushless DC motor, the use of aluminum and steel in construction, and the gripper's capabilities, including gripping force, finger length, and operational timings.
-This information is crucial for understanding the product's functionality and integration into automated systems, aligning with the document's focus on advanced automation solutions and component specifications.</chunk_context>
+<chunk_context>The section provides general information about the series of universal grippers, specifically the EGL model, detailing its operational principles, materials, and features.
+It highlights the use of a rack and pinion mechanism, the servo-electric actuation via a brushless DC motor, and the materials used, such as aluminum alloy for the housing and steel for the jaws.
+Key specifications include a gripping force of up to 600 N, a 24-month warranty, and the inclusion of safety information and mounting accessories, emphasizing the gripper's versatility in handling various workpieces in different environments.
+This aligns with the document's overall focus on the technical specifications and applications of SCHUNK's automation products.</chunk_context>
 <chunk>## Allgemeine Informationen zur Baureihe

 Wirkprinzip: Ritzel-Zahnstangen-Prinzip